Causes Of First And Second World War

 There was a race for new colonies in Africa and Asia.
 Great Britain established many colonies in Africa which was followed by France, Spain, Portugal, and Belgium with Britain and France occupying most of the regions in Africa.

-There was an agreement signed according to which Britain has control over Egypt and France to take over Morocco which was opposed by German Emperor and the two countries were at a brink of war but was averted because of American mediation.
+There was an agreement signed according to which Britain has control over Egypt and France to take over Morocco which was opposed by the German Emperor and the two countries were at the brink of war but was averted because of American mediation.

 5. Balkan Wars

-Four Balkan countries Serbia, Bulgaria, Montenegro, and Greece started a war against Turkey who lost most of her possessions in Europe.
-Later with the Second Balkan War the tension between these countries increased.
+Four Balkan countries Serbia, Bulgaria, Montenegro, and Greece started a war against Turkey who lost most of their possessions in Europe.
+Later with the Second Balkan War, the tension between these countries increased.

 6. No International Organization for Peace